ctnhan044/api2captcha/README.md

 # api2captcha
-Use 2captcha.com to bypass captcha
+Use api2captcha to bypass captcha.
+This api support on 2captcha.com.

 #Use Guide
 ```